 - A) Overview of ATAC-Seq protocol.
 Embryos were collected at early developmental stages and raised to specific developmental timepoints.
-Duplicate libraries were generated using 5 embryos each from a single clutch of sibling embryos. - B) Timeline of developmental stages.
+Duplicate libraries were generated by tagmenting 5 embryos each from a single clutch of sibling embryos. qPCR analysis was used to determine the optimum number of additional cycles of PCR.
+Tagmented DNA was cleaned and fragment analysis was performed to assess library quality.
+Final libraries were pooled in equal concentrations, size-selected, and sequence on an Illumina NovaSeq short read sequencer. - B) Timeline of developmental stages.
 RNA-Seq libraries were also generated for timepoints marked with a star. - C) Representative embryo images from clutches used for Omni-ATAC-Seq.
 Embryos are stained with DAPI and mounted ventral-side up.
+(A: anterior, P: posterior, L: left, R: right).

-Fig. 2: Whole-genome analysis of ATAC-Seq reveals enrichment of promoter signals, differentially accessible regions
+Fig. 2: Whole-genome analysis of ATAC-Seq reveals enrichment of promoter signals, dynamic accessibility over developmental time

 - A) Omni-ATAC and RNA-Seq signal enrichment at promoters.
-Annotated mRNA start positions are aligned, and average signal across genomic positions is plotted for either ATAC-Seq or RNA-Seq signal. - B) Omni-ATAC and RNA-Seq signal enrichment over gene bodies. - C) PCA of Omni-ATAC libraries generated using DESeq2.
-PCA loadings were assigned to the top 1000 variant peaks, where variance was measured as row variance across all libraries. - D) Heatmap of Omni-ATAC accessibility dynamics, generated from ImpulseDE2 model fits. - E) Bar chart indicating number of peaks classified as significant, transient, and monotonic by ImpulseDE2. - F) Bar chart quantifying stage of maximum accessibility for significant ImpulseDE2 model fits.
+Annotated mRNA start positions are aligned, and average signal across genomic positions is plotted for either Omni-ATAC or RNA-Seq signal.
+Axes reflect the average signal of RNA-Seq or Omni-ATAC reads across all mRNA start positions in the genome.
+A strong enrichment of RNA-Seq signal is observed 3' of mRNA start sites, while enrichment of Omni-ATAC-Seq signal appears symmetric around mRNA start sites. - B) Omni-ATAC and RNA-Seq signal enrichment across gene bodies.
+Omni-ATAC signal is greatly enriched 5' of gene bodies and slightly enriched across genes, while RNA-Seq reads are enriched across gene bodies, with an increase in enrichment towards the 3' end of gene bodies. - C) PCA of Omni-ATAC libraries, generated using DESeq2.
+PCA loadings were assigned to the top 1000 variant peaks, where variance was measured as row variance across all libraries.
+PC1 (60% of variance) appears to correlate with developmental time.
+PC2 (18% variance) appears to be associated with middle developmental timepoints. - D) Heatmap of Omni-ATAC accessibility dynamics, generated from ImpulseDE2 model fits.
+Colors reflect a Z-score calculated from ImpulseDE2, where red (high Z) indicates increase in accessibility and blue (low Z) indicates decrease in accessibility. - E) Bar chart indicating number of peaks classified as significant, transient, and monotonic by ImpulseDE2. - F) Bar chart quantifying stage of maximum accessibility for significant ImpulseDE2 model fits.
+Peaks predominantly achieved maximum accessibility at the start and end of the time course.